 - Melted butter - Melt the butter for the muffin batter, then let it cool for a few minutes before adding it to the eggs for that step in the recipe.

 - Blueberries - you can use fresh blueberries or frozen.
 Sometimes frozen blueberries can have a tendency to 'bleed' all over the batter, even when they are added straight from the freezer.
 To avoid this, toss the blueberries in 1 tbsp. of flour to coat them before adding to the batter.

 - Rolled Oats - I know, the photo says oatmeal.
 For some unknown, reason I've done this so many times in my recipe.
 It's rolled oats!!
-I like to you quick oats in these muffins.
+I like to use quick cooking oats in these muffins.
 You can also use old-fashioned rolled oats which will give you a chewier texture and thicker muffin.

 - Brown Sugar - light brown sugar or dark brown sugar will work as well.

 - All-purpose flour - you can substitute half of the all-purpose flour with whole wheat flour.